-Once appointed, all new Non-Executive Directors are provided with an information pack including governance policies and business information, and participate in a formal induction program.
-This program includes meetings with the Chair, other Directors, the CEO/MD, members of the ELT and other senior executives and includes office and site visits.
+Once appointed, all new Non-Executive Directors are provided with an information pack including governance policies and business information, and also participate in a formal induction program.
+This program includes meetings with the Chair, other Directors, the CEO/MD, members of the ELT and other senior executives (as appropriate) and office and site visits.